Are you making in-person appointments?

 Do you take insurance?

-No. I am an out-of-network provider, which means you will pay at the time of the session.
-I will provide you with a Superbill (fancy word for a receipt with all the necessary codes your insurance company will need when requesting reimbursement).
+I am considered an out-of-network provider, which means payment is due at the time of service.
+Your credit card is held on file and will be billed after each appointment.
+I will provide you with a Superbill, which is a fancy word for a receipt with all the necessary codes your insurance company will need when requesting reimbursement.

-If you are interested in reimbursement, I suggest you call your insurance company first to determine whether out-of-network massage therapy is reimbursed.
+If you are interested in reimbursement, I suggest you call your insurance company to determine whether out-of-network massage therapy is covered.
 Here are some questions to ask when you call:

 Do I have out-of-network benefits for massage therapy?